Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 [strictly enforce that JSON responses will be syntactically correct and conform to a specified schema](https://openai.com/index/introducing-structured-outputs-in-the-api/).

-But producing valid (schema compliant) JSON is not sufficient for this use case.
+But producing valid (schema compliant) JSON is not sufficient for working with AI generated code.
-The JSON also has to contain valid, high quality code.
+The code inside the JSON has to be valid and high quality too.
 Unfortunately,
 LLMs write worse code when they're asked to wrap it in JSON.